Avsnittsöversikt

 - Homework problems during the course (see below)

-- A presentation (details announced during the course; 20–25 mins each, towards the end of the course)
+- A presentation (details announced during the course; 35 mins each, towards the end of the course, preliminary April 16–June 4)

-IMPORTANT: if you are a MASTER STUDENT and want to take the course for credit you have to have it registered has a selected topic in mathics (write to Jennifer to do it).
-In addition, to the above 1 and 2 there will be also a short oral examination for you.
+IMPORTANT: if you are a MASTER STUDENT and want to take the course for credit you have to have it registered as a selected topic in mathematics (write to Jennifer to do it).
+In addition, to the above 1 and 2 there will also be a short oral examination for you.
+If you don't want credits for the course, we could instead write a certificate that you have followed the course.

 About: